Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 183.  ### Question183
-Afferent Coupling measures the number of classes on which a given class depends.
+True or False: Afferent Coupling measures the number of classes on which a given class depends.

-- [x] False
+- [x] False.
-- [ ] True
+- [ ] True.

 _[⬆ Back to Top](#table-of-contents)_